Discretionary Housing Payments

 If we can make a payment, you will receive it with your Housing Benefit.
 If you want the payment to go directly to your landlord, we can arrange this.

 If we can’t make a payment, we will tell you the reasons why.
-If you do not agree with our decision you can write to us and ask us to look at the decision again.
+If you do not agree with our decision you can submit an appeal and ask us to look at the decision again.

 Information you need to provide